-There are approximately 44 acres that are undevelopable.
+There are approximately 12 acres of developable land in the District which are not currently provided with water distribution, wastewater collection and storm drainage facilities and approximately 45 acres that are undevelopable.
 See "THE DISTRICT-Status of Development."

-Payment Record

-The District has previously issued \$29,615,000 principal amount of unlimited tax bonds for the purpose of purchasing and constructing water, sewer and drainage facilities in twelve series and \$13,765,000 principal amount of unlimited tax refunding bonds in three series, of which an aggregate of \$16,905,000 principal amount remains outstanding (the "Outstanding Bonds").
+Payment Record .......
+The District has previously issued \$29,615,000 principal amount of unlimited tax bonds for the purpose of purchasing and constructing water, sewer and drainage facilities in twelve series and \$17,465,000 principal amount of unlimited tax refunding bonds in four series, of which an aggregate of \$15,845,000 principal amount remains outstanding (the "Outstanding Bonds").
 The District has never defaulted on the debt service payments on the Outstanding Bonds.
 See "PLAN OF FINANCING-Outstanding Bonds."